QuentinRa/blog.quentinra.dev/networking/architecture/index.md

 * ❌ employees need to learn SNMPv3 <small>(cost/...)</small>
 * ✅ the provider <small>(ex: CISCO, IBM, SolarWinds...)</small> can provide some seamless support to upgrade
 * ✅ SNMPv3 has a more reliable error-management system
-* ✅ SNMPv3 has a more secure <small>(integrity checks, encryption, access management with USM/VACM, secure authentication...)</small>
+* ✅ SNMPv3 has a more secure <small>(integrity checks, encryption, access management with USM/VACM, authentication...)</small>
 * ✅ SNMPv3 is more performant

 Commands: `snmpget`, `snmpwalk`, `snmpset`, `snmpinform`...